 The Crisis Negotiation Team is a four member team specifically trained in hostage negotiations, intelligence gathering, and conflict management.
 When deployed, their primary function is to establish communications with barricaded subjects and/or negotiate the safe release of innocent persons.

 SWAT team members are required to be on call 24 hours a day, 7 days a week.
 Team members are also required to pass rigorous physical requirements and attend schools and specialized training on a weekly basis.
-Being a SWAT or CNT member is a collateral assignment; hence the unit is comprised of members who are assigned to various full time duties in several divisions of the Harrison County Sheriff’s Office.
+Being a SWAT or CNT member is a collateral assignment; hence the unit is comprised of members who are assigned to various full time duties in several divisions of the Harrison County Sheriff’s Department.